HyVoid/construction-project-management-excel/README.md

 | **Sudden liquidity shortages** | Revenue forecasting and supplier payment obligations are disconnected, masking incoming cash flow crises. | Client receipts and subcontractor payables are merged into a rolling cash flow forecast, providing a clear runway of working capital. |
 | **Change Order (VO) mismanagement** | Approved site variations are poorly tracked, separating the original budget from current financial realities. | Original contract values, VO impacts, and revised budgets are strictly linked, ensuring your profit margins are always based on the latest approved scope. |
 | **Reporting overhead** | PMs waste hours each month exporting ERP data to rebuild temporary reports for executive review. | New transactions are simply appended to input tables; all executive KPI charts and cash flow dashboards refresh automatically. |

 ---

+## Why I Built This: Regaining Clarity When Wearing Multiple Hats

+If you work in a small to mid-sized construction business, you know that "project manager" rarely means just managing one project.

+During peak seasons, you are likely wearing multiple hats—juggling active site operations, fielding service calls, answering urgent RFIs, and perhaps even helping the team put together upcoming bids.
+The environment takes everything you have.

+I built this toolkit because I experienced the exact breaking point of this "burnout season."
+When you are stretched that thin, it becomes physically impossible to keep the financial and operational status of every active project in your head.
+The daily anxiety and nausea don't come from the hard work itself; they come from the **lack of visibility**.
+When a client or executive asks about a budget variance, a retainage balance, or a pending variation order, you shouldn't have to spend hours digging through scattered accounting exports and temporary spreadsheets to find the answer.
+You fear that because you are moving so fast, a massive financial detail is slipping through the cracks.

+I realized I couldn't reduce the sheer volume of work, but I could eliminate the cognitive overload.

+I designed this workbook to be the definitive single source of truth when you have no time to spare.
+It does not do the management for you, but it organizes the chaos.
+You open the dashboard and instantly know the exact financial health, billing progress, and cash flow status of the project.
+It gives you the immediate clarity you need to survive wearing multiple hats without dropping the ball.

+---